 The Compromise of 1850 succesffuly delayed the Civil War by ten years The main issue at hand was the incorporation of new states into the Union, a matter that necessitated a delicate balance between free states and slave states.

-The immediate question was the clamoring of California, which wanted to be admitted to the Union as a free state.
-The debate was begun by a frail Senator Henry Clay, who called for a compromise between the North and South.
-Senator John Calhoun, who was dying of tuberculosis, gave his last speech in the Senate.
-In it, he once again championed the cause of the South, yet called for compromise.
+The issue that set off the need for a compromise was the fact that California, sought admission into the Union as a free state.
+The debate was initiated by the frail Senator Henry Clay, who advocated for a compromise between the Northern and Southern states.
+Senator John Calhoun, despite suffering from tuberculosis, delivered his final speech in the Senate.
+He reiterated his support for the South's interests while concurrently advocating for compromise.

 Daniel Webster, a prominent representative of the Northern interests, delivered a persuasive plea for compromise to safeguard the Union.
 Webster's call for compromise was instrumental in swaying many Northerners to accept concessions, primarily the Fugitive Slave Act, facilitating the compromise's passage through the Senate.

 President Taylor initially opposed the compromise.
 However, following his untimely demise, his successor supported these legislative measures, leading to the eventual passage of the Compromise of 1850.

 The components of the Compromise of 1850 included: